Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 The examples in Theorem~\ref{thm:eremenkocounterexample} are constructed using approximation theory; more precisely, we use a famous theorem of Arakelyan on approximation by entire functions (see Theorem~\ref{thm:arakelyan}).
 The use of approximation theory to construct examples in transcendental dynamics has a long history, going back to work of Eremenko and Lyubich from 1987~\cite{eremenko-lyubich87}.
-Our Theorem~\ref{thm:eremenkocounterexample} is, in fact, an application of a new general method for prescribing the dynamical behaviour of an entire function on certain closed subsets of the complex plane.
+We shall prove Theorem~\ref{thm:eremenkocounterexample} by developing a new general method for prescribing the dynamical behaviour of an entire function on certain closed subsets of the complex plane.
 We use this procedure to answer a number of further open problems in transcendental dynamics, which we describe in the following.

 Let $f\colon S\to S$ be a transcendental entire function or a rational map, where $S=\C$ or $S=\Ch\defeq \C\cup\{\infty\}$, respectively.
-The \emph{Fatou set} $\F(f)\subset S$ is the set of points whose orbits under $f$ remain stable under small perturbations.
+The \emph{Fatou set} $\F(f)\subseteq S$ is the set of points whose orbits under $f$ remain stable under small perturbations.
 More formally, $\F(f)$ is the largest open set on which the iterates of $f$ are equicontinuous with respect to spherical distance; equivalently, it is the largest forward-invariant open set that omits at least three points of the Riemann sphere \cite[Section~2.1]{bergweiler93}.
 The complement \mbox{$\J(f) \defeq S\setminus \F(f)$} is called the \emph{Julia set}.

 These two sets are named after Pierre Fatou and Gaston Julia, who independently laid the foundations of one-dimensional complex dynamics in the early 20th century.
 In his seminal memoir on the iteration of rational functions, Fatou posed the following question concerning the structure of the connected components of $\F(f)$, which are today called the \emph{Fatou components} of $f$.